-The first four rounds of the competition are run on a regional basis and schools are teamed up with others in their region so travel time can be kept to a minimum.
+The first four rounds of the competition are run on a regional basis and schools are teamed up with others in their region, or as close as possible, so travel time can be kept to a minimum.

-After round four the top 64 schools will proceed to contest the first elimination round and the winners proceed to subsequent rounds on a knockout basis.
+After round four, the top 64 schools will proceed to the first elimination round and the winners proceed to subsequent rounds on a knockout basis.

-Each round must be completed by the date nominated by the Law Society and results received at the Law Society on or before that date.
+Each round must be completed by the date nominated by the Law Society and results sent to the Law Society on or before that date.
 Extensions of time will only be granted in extenuating circumstances.